7KiLL/lfm-signature/README.md

 3. Varity.
 You can make many cases of images with custom settings and return it randomly

 ### How to
-1.Include class to new `.php` page or append code on this.
+1. Include class to new `.php` page or append code on this.
-2.Build image case using `BuildPicture()`
+2. Build image case using `BuildPicture()`
 For example
 ```
 $creator = new LFMNowPlaying();